Advancing Archaeological Science

 Additional background on the rationale behind and the vision of the Coalition for Archaeological Synthesis is available for download in a brief brochure in English (ou en français) and two articles, Fostering Synthesis in Archaeology to Advance Science and Benefit Society (Altschul et al., 2017) and Fostering Collaborative Synthetic Research in Archaeology (Altschul et al., 2018).

 The Coalition for Archeological Synthesis (CfAS) operates under the organizational umbrella of the not-for-profit SRI Foundation.
 It consists of Partner organizations and individual Associates who support the goals and programs of the Coalition.
 CfAS is governed by a Board of Directors elected by the Partners that operate under bylaws established by the Council of Partners.
 The Board consists of officers (two Co-presidents, a Secretary and a Treasurer) and two directors from each category of Partner organizations (Professional Organizations, Cultural Heritage Firms, Academic Units, Governmental Organizations, Non-governmental Organizations, and Archaeological Informatics Providers).
+In March 2023 the Board of Directors approved a strategic plan to guide our efforts.

 The Center for Collaborative Synthesis in Archaeology (CCSA)